IgYaHiko/FinSight_Web_client/README.md

 ### 📅 Calendar-based View (Coming Soon)
 - Visualize financial activity based on calendar events

-### 🔍 Search & Filter
-- Filter transactions by category, date, or type
-- Keyword-based search

 ### 🌙 Dark Mode Support
-- Toggle between light and dark themes
+- Toggle between light and dark themes in the welcome page only

 ---